MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/tutorial.md

 ::: zone pivot="azuredataexplorer"

 The best way to learn about the Kusto Query Language is to look at some basic queries to get a feel for the language.
-We recommend using a [database with some sample data](https://help.kusto.windows.net/Samples).
-The queries in this tutorial are based on that database.
+Follow along in this tutorial by running the example queries on this [database with sample data](https://help.kusto.windows.net/Samples).
 We will mostly use the `StormEvents` table, which provides information about past storms in the United States.

-## Common query operators
+## Common operators

-A Kusto query consists of a data source (usually a table name) followed by one or more pairs of the pipe character and some tabular operator.
-We will cover many of the operators in this section.
+A Kusto query consists of a data source (usually a table name) followed by one or more pairs of the pipe character (`|`) and some tabular operator.
+We will cover some of the common [query operators](queries.md) in this section.

 ### count